opsschool/curriculum/learning.rst

 ---------------------------

 *Explicit knowledge* can be defined as that gained from books or listening to a lecture.
-Basically some form of reading or auditory resource.
+Basically, this type of knowledge would be some form of reading or auditory resource.
 It is typically easy to transfer to others, an example would be a manual for driving and operating a car.

 *Tacit knowledge* can be defined and described as knowledge gained from experience, action and practice.